Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 As previously mentioned, this research is still in its infancy, but the article provides good information about how researchers intend to use gold nanoparticles and lasers to help chemo-drugs do a better job of killing cancer.

+One downside of the current traditional forms of this treatment is that these seeds can create localized 'hot spots' of radiation.
 However, researchers out of the University of Toronto have created seeds filled with gold nanoparticles and radioactive isotopes.

 "Based on their findings to date, the researchers are optimistic that cancer patients will benefit from the nanoparticle depots following further pre-clinical research and clinical trials.
-Applications of the depots could also extend beyond radiotherapy." - Nanoparticle 'depot' promises improved cancer treatment - Jude Dineley, medicalphysicsweb |
+Applications of the depots could also extend beyond radiotherapy." - Nanoparticle 'depot' promises improved cancer treatment by Jude Dineley, medicalphysicsweb |

-At IIT, the Indian Institute of Technology researchers are developing a method of testing for Cervical Cancer without the help of a technician.
+At IIT, the Indian Institute of Technology, researchers are developing a method of testing for cervical cancer without the help of a technician.

 Currently, the only way to receive a diagnosis as to whether or not a woman has cervical cancer is through the visual inspection by a trained medical professional.

-However, a team of researchers led by Dr. Aravind Kumar Rengan from the Department of Biomedical Engineering at the Indian Institute of Technology (IIT) is trying to change that by making the test easy enough that any woman can perform on herself.
+However, a team of researchers led by Dr. Aravind Kumar Rengan from the Department of Biomedical Engineering at the Indian Institute of Technology (IIT) is trying to change that by making the test easy enough that any woman can perform it on herself.

 The study involves using acetic acid, also known as vinegar, to determine the severity of cervical cancer.